Geraldine Viswanathan: Career

 At the age of four, Viswanathan appeared in a Kodak television commercial.
 In 2016, she appeared in Emo the Musical and went to Los Angeles for her first pilot season.
 In 2017, Viswanathan joined the cast of ABC's drama series Janet King in the role of Bonnie.
 Viswanathan was a reader in casting rooms, and was the reader for the Australian casting process for Crazy Rich Asians.

 Her big break came in 2018, when she was cast in the film Blockers.
 Refinery29 referred to her as "the film's breakout star".
 In the same year, she was cast in the Netflix film The Package and the drama film Hala which went to Sundance Film Festival.
 The Hollywood Reporter included her in its "Next Gen Talent" list as one of "20 rising stars among the blockbuster breakouts and small-screen discoveries who are shaking up the industry".

 In 2019, Viswanathan was cast in the anthology series Miracle Workers.
 In 2019, Viswanathan played Rachel in the film Bad Education, which is based on a true story of an embezzlement scandal.
 She received critical acclaim at the Toronto International Film Festival for the film, which received two Emmy nominations.

-Viswanathan starred in The Broken Hearts Gallery (2020).
-The film was due to be released in mid-2020, but was postponed to September due to the COVID-19 pandemic.
-In the film, she stars as the heroine Lucy, a gallery assistant who struggles to give up items from past relationships.
+Viswanathan next starred in The Broken Hearts Gallery (2020) as a gallery assistant who struggles to give up items from past relationships.

 About the film, she noted that she feels fortunate to represent brown girls on screen, and appreciated that her mother in the film is blonde and looks a lot like her real mother.

-Viswanathan provided the voice of Tawnie in season six of BoJack Horseman.
+The film was due to be released in mid-2020, but postponed until September due to the COVID-19 pandemic.

+In 2021, Viswanathan co-starred in and executive produced the romantic comedy 7 Days, a two-hander about a pair of young Indian-Americans who go on an arranged first date just as the COVID-19 pandemic hits.
+Roshan Sethi's directorial debut, the film won an Independent Spirit Award in 2022 for Best First Feature.

 In October 2021, she was cast in the psychological thriller film Cat Person, based on the short story by Kristen Roupenian published in 2017 in The New Yorker.
+Viswanathan also voiced the role of Tawnie in season six of BoJack Horseman.

 In January 2022, Viswanathan was cast in the film The Beanie Bubble, co-directed by Kristin Gore and Damian Kulash.

-In January 2024, Viswanathan was cast in the Marvel Cinematic Universe film Thunderbolts*, assuming the role previously held by Ayo Edebiri.
+In January 2024, Viswanathan was cast in the Marvel Cinematic Universe film Thunderbolts*, assuming the role 'Mel', previously held by Ayo Edebiri.
 The film was released on 2 May 2025.